rahulbmogal/AZURE-Data-Engineering-Project/Adventure Works End to End data Engineering Project/README.md

 ![Alt text](https://github.com/rahulbmogal/Data-Engineering-projects/blob/main/Adventure%20Works%20End%20to%20End%20data%20Engineering%20Project/Project%20pverview.png?raw=true)

 ## Data Ingestion
-The data ingestion phase lays the foundation for our analytics journey, bridging the gap between on-premise data sources and the Azure cloud.
-Leveraging Microsoft Integration Runtime, we establish a secure and reliable connection between our on-premise SQL Server and Azure, enabling seamless data transfer to Azure Data Lake Storage Gen2.
-With Azure Data Factory orchestrating the ingestion process, we ensure efficient and scalable movement of data, setting the stage for subsequent analysis and insights generation.
+The data ingestion phase is the foundation for our analytics journey, bridging the gap between on-premise data sources and the Azure cloud by Microsoft Integration Runtime, I establish a secure and reliable connection between our on-premise SQL Server and Azure, enabling seamless data transfer to Azure Data Lake Storage Gen2.
+With Azure Data Factory orchestrating the ingestion process, I ensure efficient and scalable movement of th data.

-Connected the on-premise SQL Server with Azure using Microsoft Integration Runtime.

 ![Alt text](https://github.com/rahulbmogal/Data-Engineering-projects/blob/main/Adventure%20Works%20End%20to%20End%20data%20Engineering%20Project/Screenshot%202024-04-27%20171932.png?raw=true)

-## Resources
+## Resource Creation
-In the initial phase of our project journey, we lay the foundation for our Azure data engineering pipeline by creating essential resources to facilitate seamless data ingestion, transformation, loading, and reporting.
-Leveraging Azure's robust ecosystem of services, we establish a comprehensive infrastructure tailored to our specific requirements.
-The following steps outline the creation of key resources:
+In the initial phase of this project, I have created Azure data engineering pipeline by creating essential resources to facilitate seamless data ingestion, transformation, loading, and reporting.

 1. Setup Resource Group
-We begin by creating a dedicated resource group to house all the components of our data engineering solution.
+I begin with creating a dedicated resource group to house all the components of our data engineering solution.
 This resource group serves as a logical container for managing and organizing related Azure resources, providing a centralized hub for administration, monitoring, and access control.

 2. Key Vault
-Security is paramount in any data-driven endeavor, and Azure Key Vault emerges as a critical component in safeguarding sensitive information such as credentials, secrets, and encryption keys.
-By creating an Azure Key Vault instance within our resource group, we establish a secure repository for storing and managing cryptographic keys and secrets, ensuring robust data protection and compliance with regulatory standards.
+Security is important and Azure Key Vault emerges as a critical component in safeguarding sensitive information such as credentials, secrets, and encryption keys.
+By creating an Azure Key Vault instance within our resource group, I establish a secure repository for storing and managing keys and secrets, ensuring data protection.

 3. Storage Account
-Next, we provision an Azure Storage Account to serve as the primary data repository for our data engineering pipeline.
+Next, I crated an Azure Storage Account to serve as the primary data repository for the data engineering pipeline.
 This storage account offers scalable, durable, and highly available cloud storage, enabling seamless ingestion, storage, and retrieval of data assets.
 With support for multiple data types and access tiers, Azure Storage empowers us to accommodate diverse data workloads while optimizing cost and performance.

 4. Data Factory
 Azure Data Factory emerges as the orchestrator of our data workflows, facilitating seamless data movement and transformation across hybrid and multicloud environments.
 By deploying an instance of Azure Data Factory within our resource group, we gain a powerful ETL (Extract, Transform, Load) service capable of orchestrating complex data integration pipelines, automating data workflows, and orchestrating data movement at scale.

 5. Databricks
-For advanced data processing and analytics, we harness the capabilities of Azure Databricks, a unified analytics platform built on Apache Spark.
-By provisioning an Azure Databricks workspace within our resource group, we unlock a collaborative environment for data engineering, data science, and machine learning, empowering our team to leverage Spark's distributed computing capabilities for data exploration, transformation, and model training.
+For advanced data processing and analytics, I have used Azure Databricks, a unified analytics platform built on Apache Spark.
+By provisioning an Azure Databricks workspace within our resource group, I done two stage transformation from Bronze to Silver and Silver to Gold as a clean data.

-6. Synapse Analytics
+7. Synapse Analytics
-Completing our resource lineup, we deploy Azure Synapse Analytics, a powerful analytics service that seamlessly integrates data warehousing, big data analytics, and data integration.
-By creating a Synapse Analytics instance within our resource group, we establish a unified analytics platform capable of processing massive volumes of structured and unstructured data, enabling comprehensive data analysis, reporting, and visualization.
+I have used this resouce to load the cleaned data in to Azure SQL database through the pipeline and created the views for the tables present it it.

 ![Alt text](https://github.com/rahulbmogal/Data-Engineering-projects/blob/main/Adventure%20Works%20End%20to%20End%20data%20Engineering%20Project/Resouces-for-dataengineering-project.png?raw=true)

-## Migration
+## Data Migration
 In this phase of project, I  focus on seamlessly migrating data from our on-premises SQL Server environment to Azure Data Lake Storage.
 Migrated the tables from on-premise SQL Server to Azure Data Lake Storage Gen2.